Watch: Biden Botches Democrats' Names, Asks 'What Am I Doing Here?'

 He continued, “Al Green, Sylvia Garcia, Lizzie Pinneli— excuse me, Pinell, and, uh, what am I doing here?” before looking down at the podium.

-“I’m going to lose track here, and, uh, um— Mayor (Sylvester) Turner, Judge (Lina) Hidalgo, uh, thank you all for welcoming us,” Biden said.
+“I’m going to lose track here, and, uh, um— Mayor [Sylvester] Turner, Judge [Lina] Hidalgo, uh, thank you all for welcoming us,” Biden said.

 On Thursday, Biden had to be reminded by Vice President Kamala Harris to retrieve his mask:C-SPAN